 Of these 268 fatalities, 150 drivers were killed, along with 34 of their passengers.
 An additional 17 pedestrians were fatally injured, along with 66 people in other motor vehicles that were struck by the speeding car.

 In 2017, at least 449 people were killed in distracted driving accidents in Texas.
 This number is conservative though, as it’s often difficult to definitively determine whether or not distracted driving was the proximate cause of the accident without a full investigation prompted by a wrongful death lawsuit.

 Although Texas recently enacted a law banning texting while driving, approximately one in five Texas car accidents are still attributed to driver distraction.
 Distracted driving can take many forms, from using a cell phone while driving, to simply talking to a passenger or otherwise not focusing on the road.
-As technology advances, the opportunities for distracted driving increases — which may lead to more fatal car accidents in Dallas.
+As technology advances, the opportunities for negligence increase—which may lead to more fatal car accidents in Dallas.

 If you have lost a loved one in a fatal Dallas car accident, Montgomery Law is here for you.
-Attorney Sadat Montgomery and his team of legal professionals are dedicated to helping families who have experienced the wrongful death of a loved one, and will work hard to get you and your family the compensation that you deserve for your loss.
+Attorney Sadat Montgomery and his team of legal professionals are dedicated to helping families who have experienced the wrongful death of a loved one, and will work hard to recover the compensation and justice that your family deserves.

 We offer free consultations, where we will explain your rights and your options at no cost or obligation.
-All of our cases are handled on a contingency fee basis, which means that we only get paid if and when you do.
+At Montgomery Law, all cases and claims are handled on a contingency fee basis, which means that we only get paid if and when you do.
 To learn more or to schedule an appointment, call us right now at 214-720-6090 (local) or 1-833-720-6090 (toll-free), or email us 24 hours a day.